Elzy Lay: Outlaw life

 In the autumn of 1889, Lay met outlaw Butch Cassidy while in Utah.
-The two became close friends, and Lay began dating Josie Bassett, the daughter of a rancher that often sold beef and horses to the outlaws, while Cassidy began dating her sister, 15‑year-old future female western outlaw Ann Bassett.
+The two became close friends, and Lay began dating Josie Bassett, the daughter of a rancher who often sold beef and horses to the outlaws, while Cassidy began dating her sister, 15-year-old future western outlaw Ann Bassett.
 He worked briefly on the ranch of cattleman Matt Warner, and it was Warner who gave Lay his first tip for a robbery.
 From Warner, Lay learned that a shopkeeper nearby had a large sum of cash.
 Warner, his nephew Lew McCarty, and Lay robbed the man and split the money.

 Lay then opened up a gambling house in Vernal, Utah.
 For a time, it was profitable, until it was shut down by Uintah County Sheriff John T. Pope.
-Following his business being closed, Lay moved back to Matt Warner's ranch, where he renewed his relationship with Josie Bassett.
-He remained there until Butch Cassidy was released from an eighteen-month prison sentence he had been serving.
+Following his business being closed, Lay moved back to Warner's ranch, where he renewed his relationship with Josie Bassett.
+He remained there until Butch Cassidy was released from an eighteen-month prison sentence.
 During that time, Lay became involved with another girl, Maude Davis, whose brother Albert Davis was a smalltime outlaw.
 Outlaw Ben Kilpatrick began dating Cassidy's girlfriend Ann Bassett during that time.
 Cassidy and Lay, after Cassidy's prison release, obtained their own cabin on the Green River.
 Ann Bassett ended her relationship with Kilpatrick, and returned to her involvement with Cassidy.

 In August, 1896, Matt Warner killed two prospectors named Dick Staunton and Dave Milton, during a shootout near Vernal.
 Warner had been employed by E.B.
 Coleman to intimidate Staunton and Milton away from a mining claim.
 The intimidation turned into a gun battle.
 Warner, Coleman, and hired gunman Bill Wall were arrested, and eventually transported to Ogden, Utah, where they were held in jail.
 In a plea for help to Butch Cassidy, Warner said he needed a lawyer.
-Cassidy and Lay then robbed a bank in Montpelier, Idaho, using the funds to secure an attorney for Warner.
+Cassidy and Lay robbed a bank in Montpelier, Idaho, using the funds to secure an attorney for Warner.
 Warner and Wall were convicted of manslaughter, and received a five-year sentence, while Coleman was found not guilty.